 In a regulatory climate that is uncertain, our operations may be subject to direct and indirect adoption, expansion, or reinterpretation of various laws and regulations.
 Compliance with these future laws and regulations may require us to change our practices at an undeterminable and possibly significant initial monetary and annual expense.
 These additional monetary expenditures may increase future overhead, which could harm our business.
 For example, since the Affordable Care Act was enacted, there have been executive, judicial and Congressional challenges to certain aspects of the law.
 For example, President Trump signed several Executive Orders and other directives designed to delay the implementation of certain provisions of the Affordable Care Act or otherwise circumvent some of the requirements for health insurance mandated by the Affordable Care Act.
-Concurrently, prior sessions of Congress considered legislation to repeal or replace all or part of the Affordable Care Act.
+Concurrently, prior sessions of Congress considered legislation to repeal or repeal and replace all or part of the Affordable Care Act.
 While Congress has not passed comprehensive repeal legislation, several bills affecting the implementation of certain taxes under the Affordable Care Act have been signed into law.
 The Tax Cuts and Jobs Act of 2017 (Tax Act), included a provision which repealed, effective January 1, 2019, the tax-based shared responsibility payment imposed by the Affordable Care Act on certain individuals who fail to maintain qualifying health coverage for all or part of a year that is commonly referred to as the "individual mandate."

 The Bipartisan Budget Act of 2018, among other things, amended the Affordable Care Act, effective January 1, 2019, to close the coverage gap in most Medicare drug plans, commonly referred to as the "donut hole."
 In addition, the 2020 federal spending package permanently eliminated, effective January 1, 2020, the "Cadillac" tax on high-cost employer-sponsored health coverage and medical device tax that were mandated by the Affordable Care Act and, effective January 1, 2021, also eliminated the health insurer tax.
 On June 17, 2021, the U.S. Supreme Court dismissed a challenge on procedural grounds that argued the Affordable Care Act is unconstitutional in its entirety because the "individual mandate" was repealed by Congress.
 Thus, the Affordable Care Act will remain in effect in its current form.
 Further, prior to the U.S. Supreme Court ruling, on January 28, 2021, President Biden issued an executive order that initiated a special enrollment period for purposes of obtaining health insurance coverage through the Affordable Care Act marketplace, which began on February 15, 2021 and remained open through August 15, 2021.
 The executive order also instructed certain governmental agencies to review and reconsider their existing policies and rules that limit access to healthcare, including among others, reexamining Medicaid demonstration projects and waiver programs that include work requirements, and policies that create unnecessary barriers to obtaining access to health insurance coverage through Medicaid or the Affordable Care Act.
-In addition, on August 16, 2022, President Biden signed the Inflation Reduction Act of 2022 (IRA) into law, which among other things, extends enhanced subsidies for individuals purchasing health insurance coverage in the Affordable Care Act marketplaces through plan year 2025.
-The IRA also eliminates the "donut hole" under the Medicare Part D program beginning in 2025 by significantly lowering the beneficiary maximum out-of-pocket cost and creating a new manufacturer discount program.
 It is possible that the Affordable Care Act will be subject to judicial or Congressional challenges in the future.
-It is unclear how any such challenges and the any additional healthcare reform measures of the Biden administration will impact the Affordable Care Act.
+It is unclear how any such challenges and the healthcare reform measures of the Biden administration will impact the Affordable Care Act.
 We continue to evaluate the potential impact of such healthcare reform measures on our business.